kbr/fritzconnection/README.rst

 Changes in the development process: .hgignore removed and .gitignore added, changes in setup.py, readme changed to restructured text.

-As Atlassian has announced to drop support for mercurial on bitbucket und will remove the according repositories (in June 2020), development of fritzconnection has converted from ``hg`` to ``git`` and the repository has been transfered to github.
+As Atlassian has announced to drop support for mercurial on ``bitbucket`` und will remove the according repositories (in June 2020), development of fritzconnection has converted from ``hg`` to ``git`` and the repository has been transfered to ``github``.
 Unfortunately the issue- and discussion-history will be lost this way (even by keeping the new git-repository at bitbucket).

 Changed with version 0.8.1: